Trina liked empty cities the best and this is her best memory of New York.

 “But I always come back when the little boy goes out to play!”

-Trina reached up and hid the Sun behind her big black moon.
+Trina reached up and hid the Sun behind a big black moon.

 Queens Boulevard went black and the shadow boy was gone.